UnconventionalEXPERTS.com

 Unconventional Expert Creed

 No-one starts a journey as an expert.
 Within an individual, there needs to be a drive that gets them there.
-The concept behind Unconventional Experts is simply the recognition and definition of those who are, or are becoming experts, outside of the Traditional Establishment Expert education that usually leads to work within Traditional Establishment Expert positions.
+The concept behind Unconventional Experts is simply the recognition and definition of those who are, or are becoming experts, outside of the institution-guided education that usually leads to work within traditional institution-guided expert positions.

 The danger in using the word expert resides in the fact that it is often used as a title or achievement.
 When something is a title or achievement, there should be a standard that sets the bar.
-Within Traditional Establishment Expert professions and trades, there bar for expert-level and master-level work is more tangible.
+Within traditional institution-guided expert professions and trades, there bar for expert-level and master-level work is more tangible.
 For Unconventional Experts, it is based on comparisons and the expert is the one who is responsible to compare.

 The top priority for Unconventional Experts is to reach their fullest potential within their area of expertise.
 To do so, they need to know how far human potential can reach.
 If a self-proclaimed expert lives in a bubble and thinks that they are pushing the envelop of potential when they are only scratching the surface, they are not experts.
 While Unconventional Experts forge their own path, there is an additional component in bearing witness to similar experts and having a realistic understanding of what constitutes expertise.